Runs of Ones in Binary Strings

 Acknowledgements

-Thanks to Kevin Ryde for pointing out the connection with A001729.
+Thanks to Kevin Ryde for hinting the connection with A001729.

 References